 Jim Brewer, primary developer of the neighboring Bricktown entertainment and arts district, purchased the depot from the railroad in 1998 for $374,667 after nearly seven years of negotiation.
 Oklahoma Department of Transportation (ODOT) officials subsequently approached Brewer about using the station as one of the endpoints of the Heartland Flyer, to begin service in 1999 between Oklahoma City and Ft.
 Worth.

-ODOT funded the renovation and upgrade through the Transportation Equity Act.
-Nearly $2 million was spent in making the station compliant with the requirements of the Americans with Disabilities Act, installing an elevator and rebuilding the overhead platform.
+ODOT funded a renovation and upgrade through the Transportation Equity Act.
+Nearly $2 million was spent to make the station accessible by installing an elevator and rebuilding the overhead platform.
 Other repairs, made at the same time, included duplicating some of the rotted Art Deco molding, rehabilitating the floors and walls and replacing the two 40-foot high chandeliers that had disappeared sometime after the station closed to passengers in 1979.

 Francisco Vasquez de Coronado explored the rolling grassy hills where Oklahoma City would later stand in 1541, at which time the area was largely uninhabited.
-After Oklahoma became part of the Arkansas territory in 1819, with the beginning of the westward settlements, the U.S. government removed thousands of Native Americans from their homelands.
-What are known as the Five Civilized Tribes—Cherokee, Creek, Choctaw, Chickasaw and Seminole—moved into Indian Territory, which would later become Oklahoma.
-However, settlers continued to come from the east.
+After Oklahoma became part of the Arkansas Territory in 1819, with the beginning of the westward settlements, the U.S. government removed thousands of American Indians from their homelands in the Southeast.
+Cherokee, Creek, Choctaw, Chickasaw and Seminole peoples moved west into Indian Territory, which would later become Oklahoma.
+However, settlers continued to arrive from the east.

-When the Oklahoma City area was officially opened on April 22, 1889, more than 50,000 homesteaders gathered at the boundaries; at noon, a cannon was shot and people streamed across the landscape to stake their claims.
-Where there had been only a railroad station and three buildings before, about 10,000 people staked claims in a single day.
+When the Oklahoma City area was officially opened for homesteading on April 22, 1889, more than 50,000 people gathered at the boundaries; at noon, a cannon was shot, and they streamed across the landscape to stake their claims.
+Where there had been only a railroad station and three buildings before, about 10,000 homesteaders staked claims in a single day.
 A provisional government was selected and elections held on May 1, 1889.
 The city became the seat of Oklahoma County.
 At that time, Guthrie was the territorial capital, until June 11, 1910, at which time Oklahoma City became the new state capital.